OBPMark/OBPMark/README.md

 - Benchmark #2.1 "CCSDS 121.0"
 - Benchmark #2.2 "CCSDS 122.0"
 - Processing building block benchmarks

-## What is OBPMark?
-OBPMark (On-Board Processing Benchmarks) is a set of computational performance benchmarks developed specifically for spacecraft on-board data processing applications, such as: image and radar processing, data and image compressions, signal processing and machine learning.

-The development of OBPMark was driven by the lack of openly available and representative benchmarks for space applications.

-OBPMark consists of three main components:

-- A technical note describing the benchmarks, their implementation and result reporting.
-- Reference implementations in C (sequential) and standard parallelisation schemes, such as OpenMP, OpenCL and CUDA.
-- A list of known published performance benchmark results.

-OBPMark has been developed in cooperation by the European Space Agency (ESA) and Barcelona Supercomputing Center (BSC).
-The OBPMark definition and implementation has been made available partially through funding from the ESA “General Studies Programme (GSP)”.

-OBPMark is openly available, and contributions from the community are warmly welcome.

 # Contributors
 Authors/Chairs:
 - David Steenari, European Space Agency (ESA)